 She had partied hard in the bar scene, suffered through abusive relationships with boyfriends, traveled solo to Australia and jumped out of planes.
-She had gone to mosques, because she was part Arabic, to find something she couldn’t quite put her finger on.
+Lorie had visited mosques, because she was part Arabic, to find something she couldn’t quite put her finger on.

 Lorie’s medical condition was very rare because of its complexity.
 Her doctor invited her to speak about her condition with a class of 1st year medical students at the University of Alberta.

 She invited me along.